All Episodes Plain Text

 You want to know what is in your water supply and whether your child needs to have additional fluoride supplementation or not.

-Good morning, Debra.
+Good morning, Deborah.

-Good morning and thank you for taking my call.
+Good morning, and thank you for taking my call.

-I have the privilege of working with my parents who had a daycare and so I ran the CACFP for them program for the food program for 12 years regarding nutrition for our children.
+I have the privilege of working with my parents who had a daycare, and so I ran the CACFP for them program for the food program for 12 years regarding nutrition for our children.

-And 50 % of our children in the Head Start program in New York are at an unhealthy weight.
+And 50% of our children in the Head Start program in New York are at an unhealthy weight.

-And I don't understand why because the government, it's hypocritical, the government has on my plate, which used to be the food pyramid,
+And I don't understand why, because the government, it's hypocritical, the government has on my plate, which used to be the food pyramid, the daily recommended recommendations are like 20% protein, 20% fruit, 30% grains, 30% vegetables, and one small serving of dairy a day.

 You're a doctor, you're a scientist.